makyo/florilegium.ink/content/the-margin-of-the-terrifying.md

 has spring, summer, and autumn in just a few<br>
 minutes) — fall off and bump on the grave; <details><summary>[Note]</summary>

 See Rilke p.
 51
 Oh, but I looked down from those heights. *That* me did. *That* me clutched and grabbed at the branch, strove to stay in existence, afraid of that bump against the grave, but killing an entire self is not easy.
 Forgetting an entire self is not possible.
 I remember Ranna, yes?
 I remember Makyo.
 I remember Maddy.
 I am very few of those anymore.
-I am Slow Hours and Beholden and Motes and Hold My Name, hints at names cribbed from my own work, selves with names stolen from lines of a poem, characters with an allergy to contractions and a complex relationship with language.
+I am Slow Hours and Beholden and Motes and Hold My Name and Rye and What Right Have I, hints at names cribbed from my own work, selves with names stolen from lines of a poem, characters with an allergy to contractions and a complex relationship with language.
 I, the me who is Slow Hours, would not simply fall away and rot on the grave, even if I were to darken a while on the branch to remain just a part of the pantomime against the sky, I would still be there with Ranna and Makyo and Maddy. *–Slow Hours*</details>
 </blockquote>

 She did not.
 I am still her, and gladly.
 But had she died, what then?
 I would be unwhole.
 I would have a rotting edge.
 I would have to tape myself together around this missing self.